Cryomundus/Ace-hd-Addon/README.md

 - Custom PLAYPAL (Less saturated blues, more saturated greens)
 - Fading from black when entering level
 - New sights and scopes in the spirit of vanilla HD's graphics
-- Male mugshot
+- Two male mugshots
-- Female mugshot
+- One female mugshot
 - Female sounds

 ### Mod support